 - Traveling in and out of the US

-Holders of R1 visa can also travel to other countries during their stay in the United States to do their work tasks.
+Holders of R1 visas can also travel to other countries during their stay in the United States to do their work tasks.
 There is no annual cap for the issuance of this visa.
-This means that if you can meet all the requirements to obtain this visa, you can apply and get your visa.
+This means that if you can meet all the requirements to obtain an R1 visa, you can apply and get your R1 visa.

-You as an applicant for R1 visa should consider the following:
+You, as an applicant for an R1 visa, should consider the following:

 - You must have been part of a religious community for at least the last two years.